Theldaroy Finnish Lapphunds

 A little about us

-I’m Roslyn (Ros), a former primary school educator and ANKC /FCI All Breeds Judge.
+I’m Roslyn (Ros), a former primary school educator and currently an ANKC /FCI All Breeds Judge.

 Why we got involved in breeding